Get 50% Discount Offer 26 Days

 Navigating the FileSystem using SSH on Linux Server

-In Linux, the default working directory when opening a SSH Connection is the user’s home directory.
-This serves as the starting point for navigating to other directories using the cd command
+In Linux, the user’s home directory is the default working directory when opening an SSH connection.
+The home directory is the starting point for navigating to other directories using the cd command.

 The cd Command: Syntax and Usage